Miami Heat’s Victor Oladipo Buys Miami Beach Home

 The deal marks a record for a non-waterfront home in Miami Beach.
 The previous record was $6.5 million for a nearby Hibiscus Island home in February as well as for a North Bay Road home in April.

-Oladipo, whose full name is Kehinde Babatunde Victor Oladipo, bought the 6,900-square-foot, seven-bedroom, seven-and-a-half bathroom house at 65 South Hibiscus Drive in Miami Beach, according to sources.
+Oladipo, whose full name is Kehinde Babatunde Victor Oladipo, bought a 6,900-square-foot, seven-bedroom, seven-and-a-half bathroom house on South Hibiscus Drive in Miami Beach, according to sources.

 Property records show JC65 LLC sold the home.
 The entity is controlled by Great Goats LLC and HVK Investments LLC, tied to builder Hossein Jalali and investors Rebecca Besson and Stuart Cooper.